-- 1. Institutional policies and procedures ensure that academic appeals, complaints, grievances, and/or other disputes of students, faculty, staff, and administration are dealt with in accordance with the principles of natural justice.10 - 2.
+- Institutional policies and procedures ensure that academic appeals, complaints, grievances, and/or other disputes of students, faculty, staff, and administration are dealt with in accordance with the principles of natural justice. - 2.
 The organization's policies ensure that charges or complaints against an individual are stated clearly and in writing.
-In addition, there are - a) Administrator(s) responsible for dealing with complaints11 - b) A process for reviewing disputes and examining the evidence - c) Provision for a final internal review by a body of persons not involved in the dispute in any way. - 3.
+In addition, there is - a) an administrative person(s) responsible for dealing with complaints - b) a process for reviewing disputes and examining the evidence - c) provision for a final internal review by a body of persons not involved in the dispute in any way. - 3.
 Students and employees are informed about the policies and procedures for dispute resolution.